 - Do something to take your mind off your pain.
 Watch TV, listen to music, or talk on the phone.

 Most people can handle a pain crisis on their own at home.
 But if the pain doesn’t go away or is severe, you or your child may have to go to the hospital for more treatment.
-Your doctor may need to give you fluids through an IV, or she may prescribe more powerful painkillers.
+Your doctor may need to give you fluids through an IV, or they may prescribe more powerful painkillers.

 Many doctors help people with sickle cell disease come up with a plan to manage pain episodes.
 It can guide you through specific steps to find pain relief on your own.
 It can also help other doctors, nurses, or paramedics know how to help you during an emergency.
 Ask your doctor to help you create one before an attack.